 With people having easy access to technologies, the e-commerce industry is booming.
 More online stores are appearing on the market.
 Creating a profitable eCommerce website with a decent design seems not to be that difficult and to a certain degree, it is true.
 However, building a successful online store that will stand out and bring significant income to its owner is more challenging.
 And, surprisingly, an eCommerce store’s design plays a significant role in its success.
-So, let’s break down the main elements of a great eCommerce website.
-And how to implement your brand concept with them and some examples of the best e-commerce sites.
+So, let’s break down the main elements of a great eCommerce website, how to implement your brand concept with them and some examples of the best e-commerce sites.

 Before you start shaping out the design of your future ecommerce website, it’s better to understand one simple truth – in today’s business environment innovation is crucial.
 Retailers are bringing something new, creative, and even experimental to their online presence.
 They try to both amaze users and make their online shopping experience smoother.
 Notably, the leaders in this innovative approach are luxury brands who are usually not afraid of experiments, and the middle-market retailers tend to follow their lead.
 According to the research, 80% of middle-market retailers see themselves as followers.
 So, it’s safe to consider luxury retailers as innovators who go beyond the conventional vision of ecommerce platforms.

 For example, Gucci has launched a new virtual shopping service.
 It allows online customers to have a real-time video call with the store’s staff.
 This allows users to receive advanced service remotely and simplifies their online shopping process.
 Another luxury retailer that is bringing innovation to its website is Rebecca Minkoff.
 Who’s introduced AR experience to their website to let customers have a 360-degree vision of the products.